CloudCIX Terraform Guide

 • Cloud-init userdata support

-Creates a storage volume and attaches it to the compute instance.
+Creates a Ceph network-attached storage volume and attaches it to the compute instance.
 Two types are supported:

-• cephfs: Shared file system storage, mounted at the specified path
+• cephfs: Shared file system, mounted at the path specified by storage_volume_mount_path

 • cephrbd: Block storage device